nickelkr/nexus-checker/README.md

 3 seconds:
 `./nexus-checker -size 32 -color blue -duration 3`

+### OSX and Chrome
+If you are on OSX and have Chrome installed it will open the purchase page for the phone version it was monitoring.
+This is very basic and if you're one OSX but dont' have Chrome installed it will return an error and die.

 ### Notes
 Originally, the nexus-checker would issue a http.Head() request and utilize the Content-Length attribute to determine if the page had changed.
 If the page had